Introducing Chinchillas, Degus and Guinea Pigs

 Introduction

 This page is about introducing Chinchillas, Degus and Guinea Pigs to new friends.
-It's a very early version and is a bit rough I'm afraid but I will revise it when I get a chance.
 I've written it as one page as a lot of the information is relevant to all 3 species, but there are some individual notes on differences.
 The advice is also relevant to rabbits, but since I have little experience with them can I recommend the pages by the Rabbit Welfare Association if you want to introduce two rabbits.
+As ever this is based on my experience and isn't a replacement for good vetinary advice.

 However introductions are not always easy - particularly with chinchillas.
 Be prepared to: